sul-dlss/pre-assembly/README.md

 ## Descriptive Metadata

-If descriptive metadata is supplied in a source known to common accessioning (currently MDToolkit or Symphony), then no action is required during pre-assembly other than ensuring your DRUIDs and/or barcodes match the ones in MDToolkit or Symphony.
+If descriptive metadata is supplied in a source known to common accessioning (currently Symphony), then no action is required during pre-assembly other than ensuring your DRUIDs and/or barcodes match the ones in Symphony.

 If you are supplying a manifest file instead of using object discovery via file system crawling, then you can also create a descriptive metadata MODs